Indianapolis STEM Teacher Residency Program (ISTR)

 What is a Teacher Residency Program?

-During the teacher residency program, prospective teachers complete graduate-level coursework alongside a year-long fieldwork experience in the school district in which they will be hired.
+During the STEM teacher residency program, prospective teachers complete graduate-level coursework alongside a year-long fieldwork experience in the school district in which they will be hired.
 Each ISTR Resident Teacher will partner with an IPS teacher in an IPS science or mathematics classroom during her/his residency.
-Additionally ISTR Resident Teachers and their supervisors will test, practice, and refine carefully targeted educational strategies applied to content instruction with real time feedback and reflection.
+Additionally, ISTR Resident Teachers and their supervisors will test, practice, and refine carefully targeted educational strategies applied to content instruction with real time feedback and reflection.
 ISTR Resident Teachers will learn to teach science or mathematics content, skills, and practices through the integration of engineering design in culturally and socially relevant ways.

 100% online coursework.
 Purdue quality.
 Flexible schedule.